AlexKamaev/testcafe-once-hook-example/README.md

 # testcafe-once-hook

-This is a workaround for the `beforeAll` feature described in `put-a-link-here`.
+This is a workaround for the `beforeAll` feature described in https://github.com/DevExpress/testcafe/issues/1345.

 The main idea of the feature request is to add the capability to execute test actions via TestController (click, hover, typeText, etc) once per fixture before starting all tests.